mrbar42/Hook/README.md

         on: function () {}
     };
     // Client
-    var hook = new Hook(/* optional hookEvent */); // hook event MUST match the one on the server hook
+    var hook = new Hook(); // hook event name MUST match the one on the server hook
             .attach(socket)
-            .bindSocket(socket) // enables 'send(message, data)' instead of 'sendTo(socket, message, data)' and 'sendHello' instead of 'sendHelloTo'
+            // enables 'send(message, data)' instead of 'sendTo(socket, message, data)'
+            // and 'sendHello' instead of 'sendHelloTo'
+            .bindSocket(socket)
             .sendHello({id: 'A1'})
             .then(function (message) {
                 console.log("Successful hello", message);